 Please note this is the current version of the programme - further details will be added in due course

 |Whole 3 day conference||£460||£545||£285||£200|

 *Early Career denotes Junior Doctor/Trainee/Other healthcare professional up to 5 years post-graduation; those on full-time PhD or Masters courses and receiving no salary

 Professor Shafi Ahmed is a multi-award winning surgeon, teacher, futurist, innovator and entrepreneur.
 He is a 3x TEDx speaker and is faculty at Singularity University.
 He has delivered over 250 keynotes in 30 countries.

 His PhD thesis was on colorectal cancer genetics and he has been awarded 4 honorary PhD’s.
-He is a cancer surgeon at The Royal London and St Bartholomew’s Hospitals and has been awarded the accolade of the most watched surgeon in human history.
+He is a cancer surgeon at Barts and the London Medical School and has been awarded the accolade of the most watched surgeon in human history.
 As a dedicated trainer, educator, and Associate Dean of Bart’s Medical School, he was awarded the Silver Scalpel award in 2015 as the best national trainer in surgery by the Association of Surgeons in Training.
 He is currently serving as an elected member of council of the Royal College of Surgeons of England where he is the Director of the International Surgical Training Programme.
 He is an honorary visiting professor at The University of Bradford where he delivered the Cantor Lecture of Technology in 2017 and the public lecture to open the Digital Health Enterprise Zone.

 In 2017 he was the top British Asian star in Tech and received this award from HRH Duke of York.
 In 2018 he was awarded The Future NHS award by the Members of Parliament.